MRtrix3/cmdline-tutorial/docs/commands.rst

   .. code-block:: console

-    $ cp ~/data/*.hdr scripts/
+    $ cp ~/data/*.sh scripts/

-- To copy all images for study 3 of patient *Joe Bloggs* from the ``/data`` folder into the current working directory:
+- To copy all images for study 3 of patient *Joe Bloggs* from the ``/data`` folder into the current working directory (assuming the images are named according to the convention ``ID-study-slice.ima``):

   .. code-block:: console